gabeweng/gabeweng.github.io/_posts/2020-06-21-fasttext-embeddings.md

     |**English**|**78.5**|78.2|77.8|
     |**Italian**|52.3|**54.7**|52.3|

+- FastText is 1.5 times slower to train than regular skipgram due to added overhead of n-grams.

 ## Implementation
 To train your own embeddings, you can either use the [official CLI tool](https://fasttext.cc/docs/en/unsupervised-tutorial.html) or use the [fasttext implementation](https://radimrehurek.com/gensim/auto_examples/tutorials/run_fasttext.html) available in gensim.

 Pre-trained word vectors trained on Common Crawl and Wikipedia for 157 languages are available [here](https://fasttext.cc/docs/en/crawl-vectors.html) and variants of English word vectors are available [here](https://fasttext.cc/docs/en/english-vectors.html).

 ## References